 Artificial intelligence and machine learning are more and more popular nowadays.
 We can find it around us – in offices or houses.
-AIcrops out in the testing world too.
+AI crops up in the testing world too.

-Functionize is a tool, which uses neural networks to create E2E tests.
-What are the benefits?
+Functionize is a tool which uses neural networks to create E2E tests.
+What are the benefits of using it?
 The main and crucial one is that tests can learn and self-heal.
 In case of changes in the application, traditional test code written in Cypress needs updates.
-The neural network is learning during each run and when finds a discrepancy in the model, it can update or fail the test, if there is an unacceptable difference.
-There is created a map of element XPath and neighbourhood.
-In this situation, when the element was changed, the neural network learns and adapts tests to the new page views.
+The neural network learns during each run, and when it finds a discrepancy in the model, it can update or fail the test if there is an unacceptable difference.
+There is a map created of the element XPath and neighbourhood.
+When the element is changed, the neural network learns and adapts tests to the new page views.

-Functionize solves a few problems in tests development.
-The first of them is not having enough resources, time or engineers.
-Using the tool, we can omit adding test selectors which are highly recommended and useful when writing tests in Cypress and to integrate with 3-party services like email sender, chats or uploading files.
-These built-in features like integration with email significantly increase the number of implemented tests and the QA engineer can focus strictly on the quality of the application, not on setting the environment.
+Functionize solves a few problems in test development.
+The first is not having enough resources, either time or engineers.
+Using the tool, we can omit adding test selectors which are highly recommended and useful when writing tests in Cypress and integrating with 3-party services like email sender, chats or uploading files.
+These built-in features, like integration with email, significantly increase the number of implemented tests and the QA engineer can focus strictly on the quality of the application, not on setting the environment.

-On the other hand, why in this case Cypress or Selenium are still used?
+On the other hand, why are Cypress or Selenium still used?
 The answer is in the test maintenance and optimization.
 Functionize is a “steps recording” type of tool, where you have to do everything step-by-step.
-There are available page objects which behaviour we can compare to functions, but they wouldn’t iterate by elements or accept arguments.
+There are available page objects whose behaviour we can compare to functions, but they wouldn’t iterate by elements or accept arguments.
 Still, we would have a lot of duplication.
 In code type, we easily implement a bunch of helpful scripts.
-These one could be fully parametrized.
-Functionize is based on project and variables.
+This one could be fully parameterized.
+Functionize is based on projects and variables.
 They can be read and written on test level or the whole suite.

 I hope, this short description and comparison with Cypress, would help to choose the best solution for your team to gain the best results in testing.